Runtime

 or

-When (re)running your code on changes, Quokka by default tries to re-use previously created node.js process(es) to make
+When (re)running your code on changes, Quokka by default tries to re-use previously created Node/Bun process(es) to make

-the code run faster.
-Sometimes it may be required to re-create node process on every run, in this case you may use the
+your code run faster.
+Sometimes you may need to re-create node process on every run, in this case you may use the

 recycle: true